piepdx/pie-cookbook/drafts/community/community.md

 In our experience, this kind of activity does not happen out in the ether.
 It happens somewhere.
 Physically and personally.
 Community, we believe, needs a place.

 And this has come into sharp relief as we've moved away from PIE being a physical presence.
 We've learned that not having a physical place weakens our connections and makes it more difficult to accomplish the things our community needs.
-We've learned that we underestimated the positive impact and community benefits of having an actual physical "place."
+We've learned that we underestimated the positive impact and community benefits of having an actual physical place.

 ### 1. About ii.
 Format e.
 Definitions b.
 Community

+Community is a group of individuals who share something in common and who feel a particular affinity for one another based on that common element.

+Fairly nondescript, right?
+Right.
+That's what makes community so hard.

+Because no single person belongs to only one community.
+Communities overlap and intersect.
+They get muddled and confusing.
+They ebb and flow.
+They divide and recombine in different ways.

+Communities are organic.

+And therefore, trying to control or encompass any community is difficult.
+If not downright impossible.
+That's why we suggest that you work with and within communities.
+Follow momentum.
+Go with the flow.

+Attempt to provide alignment or strengthen community when the opportunity avails itself.
+But don't try to manage community.
+It simply doesn't work that way.
+Any more than a surfer manages a wave.

 ### 1. About iii.
 Before you begin b.
 Pre-requisite reading a.
 Required a.
 Startup Communities